The eiConsole for ACORD Provides a Robust Facility for Creating, Editing and Maintaining ACORD XML Schemas

 Right-clicking on a given type node provides the ability to add XML elements or XML attributes to the model.
 The attribute, element, or field that we select will become a child of the currently selected type.

-Dialog boxes, with just a few steps, allow you to easily add Target Attributes, Target Fields, Target Elements, and Slice the format (which we discuss in more detail in the ACORD Schema Slicing section).
+Dialog boxes, with just a few steps, allow you to easily add Target Attributes, Target Fields, Target Elements and Slice the format (which we discuss in more detail in the ACORD Schema Slicing section).

 The XSD Schema Management Facility can also be used to document or annotate the schema.
-We can create various “note sets” corresponding with different types of documentation.
+We can create various “note sets” corresponding to different types of documentation.
 Once we have created a note set, we can add a note of that type to any node within our schema.
 An icon indicates that we have added a note or documentation to a particular field.